This article will walk users through the New Report Wizard and demonstrate how to create a new report from start to finish.

 - You can sort each Data Field in Ascending (A-Z, 0-9) or Descending (Z-A, 9-0) order.

-- Use the up () and down () arrows to indicate the sort priority.
+- Use the Move Item Up and Move Item Down icons to indicate the sort priority.

-- To remove a sort, click the delete button ().
+- To remove a sort, click the Delete icon.

-NOTE.
 Sorts are not mandatory in order to create a report.
-Sorts allow for more complex organization of a report but do not bar the Report Wizard from continuing if left blank.
+Sorts allow for more complex organization of a report but do not bar the report wizard from continuing if left blank.